tigersizer/cluster-test/cluster-test-05FiringItUp.md

 These are very tall dashboards.
 I wanted the green/red stuff across my screen.
 The top of the windows have inches of header information; the bottom does not.
 So I made the VM window full-screen height and the Firefox windows inside it full height, too.
 I can then open other stuff over the top of it and the gauges stay visible without cluttering up the screen with title bars, tabs, and menus.

+Browse the [Grafana Dashboards](https://grafana.com/grafana/dashboards/).
+Some of them work fine (e.g. Node Exporter Full #1860) and nicely compliment my overviews (which are just thrown togeter).
+Some of them do not (e.g. cassandra-monitoring).

 #### Elasticsearch

 This is copied almost exactly from the [Elasticsearch instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).